Have you ever been told when your surroundings are cluttered, you will not be as productive?

 Clutter has an impact on your inner self which means if you declutter your space you will also declutter your mind.
 When you open your mind, your thoughts and ideas will flow more smoothly.

-Keeping your environment clutter free will help you stress less and lead you to be more productive.
+Keeping your environment clutter free will help you stress less and lead you to being more productive.

 It’s not easy for some people to declutter their lives.
 If you’ve ever seen the television show Hoarders, it shows how some people have psychological blocks about throwing things away or getting rid of them.
 It gets so bad, some of them can’t live in their homes due to all the clutter.
 All the STUFF they’ve collected is in the way and this makes it impossible for them to clean.